DiamondArt/beta-01-E02/readme.md

 export the function `sub` that takes two number arguments and returns the result of the substraction of those two.

-#### `sign`
-export the function `sign` that takes one number argument and return 1 if the number is positive, -1 if then number is negative and 0 if the number is exactly 0

 #### `abs`
 export the function `abs` that takes one number argument and returns it's absolute value.